jovotech/jovo-framework/docs/app-config.md

 - Using `app.configure()` for stage-specific configurations.
 - Using `app.use()` to add specific plugins and components anywhere in the app.

-In the `app.ts`, the configuration is added like this:
+In the `app.ts` ([example](https://github.com/jovotech/jovo-v4-template/blob/master/src/app.ts)), the configuration is added like this:

 ```typescript
 import { App } from '@jovotech/framework';
 // ...

 const app = new App({